-Babies are born earlier and smaller when males are scarceFebruary 11th, 2013 in Health
+Babies are born earlier and smaller when males are scarceFebruary 11, 2013 in Medicine & Health / Health

 (Medical Xpress)—In communities where Dad is more likely to be missing from the picture, more babies are born prematurely and of lower weight, according to a researcher from the University of Michigan School of Public Health and the Institute for Social Research Population Studies Center.

 In a study reported in the American Journal of Human Biology, Daniel Kruger, research assistant professor in health behavior and health education, found that when males are scarce it often negatively impacts birth outcomes—possibly from subconscious regulation of maternal investment in the pregnancy, Kruger said.